 Many feline owners get mixed reactions when they sing to their cats.

-Some cat’s purrs to show that they are contented or enjoying the music, while others meow or even mind their own business.
+Some cats purr to show that they are contented or enjoying it, while others meow or even mind their own business.

 However, it is crucial to understand that not all cats will love your singing.

 What You Need To Know Before Singing To Your Feline Friend